space-apps-tacoma/seismic-detection/README.md

 ## Extracting Data

 The `extract.py` script will extract and returned the desired data as a single pandas DataFrame.
-The extract_data function within this script loops through the data sets of interest and concatenates them together.
+The extract_data function within this script loops through the data sets of interest and concatenates them together while performing data cleaning and transformations as needed.
 Each data set of interest can be obtained with the code below:

 ```python
 import extract